ebmoon/aspire/README.md

 Then run the command `make jar` to generate a jar file.

-Now you can run the tool by the provided script `spyro`, e.g.
+Now you can run the tool by the provided script `aspire`, e.g.
 ```
-./spyro examples/toy/ex1-over.sp examples/toy/ex1.sk --synth-over
+./aspire examples/toy/ex1-over.sp examples/toy/ex1.sk --synth-over
 ```

 ### Useful flags